shinichimg/cv/README.md

 Expertise in React, Redux, Angular.
 Highly knowledgeable on scalable and usable UI components and Front-end architecture.
 Solid understanding of React/Angular rendering theory;

 Skilled in Node.js, Express, ES6, Async Generator, Event-loop; Skilled in JavaScript integration with Grunt/Gulp, Webpack;

-Skilled in Restful, Web Service.
-Familiar to integration tools as Ansible, Docker;

-Great skills of working in flexible Agile environment, familiar to Scrum, Kanban, JIRA, TDD and pair programming;

 ## Experience